seanox/aspect-js/manual/en/markup.md

 ### Tag

-Custom tags take over the complete rendering on their own responsibility.
+Custom HTML elements (tags) take over the complete rendering on their own responsibility.
 The return value determines whether the standard functions of the renderer are used or not.
-Only the return value `false` (not void, not empty) terminates the rendering for a custom tag without using the standard functions of the renderer.
+Only the return value `false` (not void, not empty) terminates the rendering for a custom HTML elements without using the standard functions of the renderer.

 ```javascript
 Composite.customize("foo", function(element) {